Michael Collins (astronaut): Honors and awards

 Collins also received the Iven C. Kincheloe Award from the Society of Experimental Test Pilots (SETP) in 1970.
 In 1989, some of his personal papers were transferred to Virginia Polytechnic Institute and State University.
 In 1999, while celebrating the 30th anniversary of the lunar landing, Vice President Al Gore, who was also the vice chancellor of the Smithsonian Institution's Board of Regents, presented the Apollo 11 crew with the Smithsonian's Langley Gold Medal for aviation.
 After the ceremony, the crew went to the White House and presented President Bill Clinton with an encased Moon rock.

 The crew was awarded the New Frontier Congressional Gold Medal in the Capitol Rotunda in 2011.
 It is the highest civilian award that can be received in the United States.
 During the ceremony, NASA administrator Charles Bolden said, "Those of us who have had the privilege to fly in space followed the trail they forged."

+Collins was one of five distinguished judges for the Second Great International Paper Airplane Contest.